skillrepos/cc-adv/labs.md

 <br><br>

 ## 4: Health-Check the Connection
-`claude mcp list` actually starts each server and reports whether it connects — your first diagnostic stop.
+`claude mcp list` actually starts each server and reports whether it connects.
+This is your first diagnostic stop.

 **Action:** Run:
 ```bash
 claude mcp list
 ```

-At project scope it shows **⏸ Pending approval (run `claude` to approve)** — project-scoped servers stay unapproved until you accept them in a session, next.
-On a connection *error*, run the server by hand (step 4) and read the message — with your own server, *you* are the maintainer.
+At project scope it shows **⏸ Pending approval (run `claude` to approve)**.
+Project-scoped servers stay unapproved until you accept them in a session, next.
+On a connection *error*, run the server by hand (step 4) and read the message.
+With your own server, *you* are the maintainer.

 ![mcp list](./images/cc-se13.png?raw=true "mcp list")